How To Get a Modeling Agent

 What to look for in a modeling agent

-Some agents will post a list of clients they work with or projects their actors and models have worked on.
+Some agents will post a list of clients they work with, or projects their actors and models have worked on.
 This is helpful information to know.
-I’d be concerned if the agent states that in order to get representation, you have to take their class or shoot with their photographer.
-Beware any agents with those types of requirements.
+Beware of agents that require you to take their class or shoot with their photographer in order to qualify for representation.

 How to prepare for a meeting with an agent

-If you’re invited to meet with an agent, there are a few things you want to do to prepare for your meeting:
+If you’re invited to meet with an agent, here are a few tips to to prepare for your meeting:

 1. Go through the agent’s website.

-2. Make sure you know the names of the various agents and their responsibilities at the agency.
+2. Familiarize yourself with the names of the various agents and their responsibilities at the agency.

-Be prepared to take notes and think of answers for a few typical types of questions.
-You could be asked why you want to model or what some of the things you do for fun are.
+4. Be prepared to take notes, and be ready to answer a few typical types of questions.
+You could be asked why you want to model, or to talk about your hobbies.
 Don’t give one-word answers.
 Share short stories with them so they get a better sense of who you are.
 Prepare for this by looking up the agent on LinkedIn and other social media platforms.
 Learn about the agents.
 Maybe you know people in common.
 Perhaps you lived in the same city or have similar hobbies and interests.
 Being able to have a memorable discussion will be helpful.
+Charisma goes a long way.

-Most importantly, show up on time, be prepared, and don’t sound desperate.
+5. Most importantly, show up on time, be prepared, and don’t sound desperate.
 Always keep this in the back of your mind.
 If you sign with the agent, great.
-If not, that’s fine because you’ll find another agent that’s a better fit for you.
+If not, that’s fine because you’ll find another agent down the line.
+What matters most is that it feels like a great fit for everyone.

 Remember, models can get work without an agent, but agents can’t make a living without talent.
-Don’t get me wrong.
-You want an agent, but there are plenty of great agents and if after your meeting, you don’t get an offer for representation that doesn’t mean you’ll never find one.
+If after your meeting you don’t get an offer for representation, that doesn’t mean you’ll never find one.
 Just move on and find another agent to meet.

 The views expressed in this article are solely that of the individual(s) providing them,